helloluna/FOI/src/content/docs/about.md

 **farmed animals confined in industrial systems, whose suffering is designed to disappear.**
 Not by accident, but by *structure*.

-Pigs.
-Hens.
-Those rendered into numbers, categories, protocols, or nothing at all.
-Not because they don't matter—but because we designed a system where they can’t.

 > *Pigs.
 Hens.
 Those rendered into numbers, categories, protocols, or nothing at all.*

 Not because they don’t matter —